 But once you've found your way back into the workforce, how do you re-adjust back into the daily routine, the team environment and facing the challenges you experience through your role?

-To begin, re-connect with the "working" you and the people who value what you do in the workplace.
-Your skills and experience are viable and you'll find that you're still absolutely the competent career woman you were when you left for a world of baby bouncers and mashed banana.
+To begin, re-connect with your former "workplace" you and the people who value what you do in the workplace.
+Your skills and experience are viable and you know that you remain the competent career woman you were when you left for last role.

 Next, acknowledge that your multi-tasking skills have developed in a way you perhaps hadn't imagined.
-Looking after the children develops your time management and negotiation skills more than you potentially realize, so use this experience and let it help you in your new environment.
+Caring for children enhances any time management and negotiation skills more than we often realize, so use this experience and let it guide you in your new environment.

-Once you work out what's right for you, and what's right for your employer, there's no reason why returning to work should be anything more than a stroll in the park (with or without buggy)!
+Once you work out what's right for you, and what's right for your employer, there's no reason a productive and harmonious relationship can't ensue.

 Disclosure: Where Women Work researches and publishes insightful evidence about how its paid member organizations support women's equality.